8 Benefits of Breastfeeding

 - Baby never seems satisfied or isn’t gaining weight after day five

-The Breastfeeding Education Center at Orlando Health Winnie Palmer Hospital for Women & Babies offers several services to help new moms, including private lactation consultations and new mom classes.
-It also hosts meetings of the La Leche League, an organization that supports breastfeeding moms.
+The Breastfeeding Education Center at Orlando Health Winnie Palmer Hospital for Women & Babies offers several services to help new moms, including private lactation consultations and virtual new mom classes, including Prenatal Breastfeeding and a Live Parent Chat support group.
+It also hosts virtual meetings of the La Leche League, an organization that supports breastfeeding moms.

 Are you interested in learning more about breastfeeding?